 and do the best I can.

 This next segment of life is for me, no matter how long it lasts.
 My work will change and shift.
-I’ll do neuro’s and intensive cellulars.
-I will be there for the critically ill, and my incredible practitioners will take the sessions and cellulars with my guidance.
-They are amazingly talented and I’m proud of each of their unique gifts.
+I will be there for the critically ill.
 I’ll produce call in radio shows weekly, webinars, new audio CDs, a series of Don’t Wish Life, Live Life.
 The ideas are flowing from me.

 When I go to Cleveland in two weeks, that will be my last flight for work.
 I am still amazed at how my body feels.
 Yes, it hurts, but it hurts like it’s had surgery, like today it’s healing.
 It’s been an amazing last few days, and when my client arrives from Australia in a few weeks, she is getting the hug of a lifetime, because I believe that in being so connected to her mind, it gave my body the opportunity to receive an incredible healing.
 It feels so new, that this is the first I’ve spoken of it.
 Even my kids will read this experience for the first time in this post.